Pylons/pyramid/docs/narr/renderers.rst

         def __call__(self, value, system):
-            """ Call the renderer implementation with the value and the system value passed in as arguments and return the result (a string or unicode object).
+            """ Call the renderer implementation with the value and the system value passed in as arguments and return the result (a bytes or string object).
 The value is the return value of a view.
 The system value is a dictionary containing available system values
             (e.g., view, context, and request). """